rout369/code_obfuscator/README.markdown

 ## Notes
 - **C and C++ Limitations**: These languages only support basic obfuscation (variable renaming, comment removal).
 Object-oriented programming (OOP) obfuscation is not supported.
 - **Rust Limitations**: Currently under implementation, with limited support for advanced features like macros or trait implementations.
-- **AI Integration**: The AI analysis feature (currently commented out) requires a Hugging Face API key and a compatible model (e.g., `bigcode/starcoder`).
+- **AI Integration**: The AI analysis feature requires a Hugging Face API key and a compatible model (e.g., `bigcode/starcoder`).
 Uncomment and configure the API key in the code to enable this feature.
 - **GUI Features**: The AI results are displayed in a Tkinter window with a moving bar graph animation and a glowing text effect for better user experience.

 ## Directory Structure